teolj96/Boats_Project_repo/README.md

 * Motor yachts are the most popular type of boat, followed by sailing boats and sport boats

+* The inboard direct drive is the most popular type of propulsion, used largly by motor yachts, followed by outboard engines, used largly by smaller speed boats

 * Germany is the most popular location for boat brokers, followed by Switzerland and Italy.
 For the fact that Switzerlands does't have access to the sea, this is very impressive

 * Though glass reinforced plastic (GRP) is the most common type of material on a boat, carbon fiber is the most expensive type of boat material